 This archetypal male leader-by-example is Tyler Durden (Brad Pitt), and the movement is Fight Club.
 As played by Pitt, Tyler Durden is a bitingly funny caricature of 20th Century masculine cool.
 He's everything a young man wants to be, or at least thinks he wants to be: free, uninhibited, sexy, revolutionary, counter-cultural, and—above all, behind the driver's wheel.
 Similarly, young men of Generations X and Y see in Fight Club itself a rare, authentic representation of themselves: not as slackers but as disappointed drones.
 Masses of children of divorce or deadbeat dads (what Tyler pegs as “a generation of men raised by women”) gravitate for guidance to the fantasies of media, embodied by Pitt’s buff, gleefully violent, quick-witted, take-charge sex god (the opposite of emasculated follower "Big Bob," well played by Meat Loaf Aday).

 As for the underground Fight Club, men find an existence that upends their mind-numbing "working for the Man"—with each Zen-like knock to the head, they feel pain, but also feel alive and present, engaged and challenged to discover who they truly are.
-They're also giving an outlet to their bottled anger against a family they didn't choose: an unholy trinity of Dad, "God," and Big Brother.
+They're also giving an outlet to their bottled anger against an all-male family they didn't choose: an unholy trinity of Dad, "God," and Big Brother.
 Feeling displaced in post-feminist culture, the lost boys of Fight Club bond, but also—like William Golding’s lads in Lord of the Flies—roughhouse their way into fascism, as Fight Club escalates into a lockstep anarchist terrorist group called Project Mayhem.
 The center will not hold as the taste of power corrupts and as brotherhood curdles into mob mentality, exercising instead of exorcising counter-cultural rage.

 Some thoughtless critics took Fight Club too literally and too selectively, reading it as some sort of endorsement of Tyler's plan to destroy the towers of corporate culture from the ground level (never mind the tragicomic stupidity and waste of human life Norton's character decries in Project Mayhem).
 In the end, the hero learns he must be his own man and own his own pain instead of chasing the dream of power and control.
 He must, as Tyler once counseled him, "hit bottom" before he can rise, phoenix-like, from the ashes to forge real relationships and imperfectly but honorably make his way through society.
 Ten years on, Fight Club remains just as darkly funny, epic, and psychically wrenching as ever.